Dance Disguised & Obscured, at Goldsmiths, University of London, 21-22 March 2015

 Recreating Lambranzi Dances – a workshop

-I would like to give a workshop recreating some of the dances of Gregorio Lambranzi from the brief sketches set down in his book Neue und curieuse theatralische Tantz-Schul, 1716.
+A workshop recreating some of the dances of Gregorio Lambranzi from the brief sketches set down in his book Neue und curieuse theatralische Tantz-Schul, 1716.

-A paper and workshop from Jennifer Thorp.
+A paper and workshop.

 A very obscure dance: La pavanne a sept passages dont le premier a vingt huict pas (Instruction pour dancer c.
-1612) (Paper and workshop from Anne Daye)
+1612)

-The Identification of dance forms in English mumming and disguising c.1370-1430, with particular reference to the texts of John Lydgate.
+The identification of dance forms in English mumming and disguising c.1370-1430, with particular reference to the texts of John Lydgate

 1. Dancers disguised in a mumming.
 A civic mumming was enacted for the young king Richard II at the palace at Kennington, Christmas 1377.
 We know who the mummers were and how they were disguised.
 We are told of the music that accompanied them and the mysterious silent game of mumchance that was played.
 But then who danced what and with whom?